WayneDW/WayneDW.github.io/_posts/2024-07-27-Hutchinson-estimator.md

 where the second equality follows since $\mathrm{z_i z_j}$ also follows the Rademachar distribution.
 The variance seems to be strictly smaller than the Gaussian vector, however, it may not be the case in practice.

-The nice computational properties are suggested {% cite race_est %} to make the analysis much simpler.
+The nice computational properties are suggested by {% cite race_est %} to make the analysis much simpler.
 For a general analysis that applies to any distributions, feel free to check the nice slides over here {% cite utah_quadratic %}.

 <!-- included complexity analysis https://arxiv.org/pdf/2012.12895 -->